 Airline online shopping portals exist in order to award members with miles for making purchases with dozens — if not hundreds — of retailers.
 At the most basic level, you can be earning bonus points and miles for making purchases that you’d be making regardless.
 You’re still purchasing the exact same things directly from the same retailer.
 But instead of going directly to the retailer’s website, you’ll first go to the airline shopping portal, log in, click through to the retailer’s website and make your purchase directly through that window.

 You can even double dip your earning made from these online purchases by making the purchase with a credit card that rewards you per pound spent.
-For example, if you use your Virgin Atlantic Reward+ Credit Card on the same purchase, you’ll earn additional Flying Club miles on top of those earned directly through the shopping portal.
-In the example above, that’s an additional 307.5 miles.
-In total, that brings your haul to 1,127.5 miles, worth nearly £14 based on TPG UK’s most recent valuations — not a bad return for a purchase you were already planning on making.
+For example, if you use your the British Airways American Express Premium Plus Credit Card From Amex UK or Virgin Atlantic Reward+ Credit Card on the same purchase, you’ll earn additional Avios or Flying Club miles on top of those earned directly through the shopping portal.

 What Do I Need?